michelediss/wp-logical-seo/README.md

 # WP Minimal SEO Plugin

-WP Minimal SEO Plugin is a lightweight SEO plugin for WordPress that helps you optimize your website for search engines without overwhelming you with unnecessary features.
+WP Minimal SEO Plugin is a lightweight SEO plugin for WordPress that helps you optimize your website for search engines without overwhelming you with unnecessary features and ADV.

 ## Features